XGRIDS Pro Guide™ / Module 4: Positioning

 XGRIDS provides reflective sticker targets for use as control point markers.
 These are designed to be detectable by LixelStudio's automatic target recognition during accuracy verification.
 Place them on flat, stable, floor-level surfaces at the positions you intend to survey.

-- Place markers at locations with good ambient lighting, LixelStudio's target detection relies on the visual camera imagery from the scan, and dark or shadowed markers are harder to detect automatically
+• Place markers at locations with good ambient lighting, LixelStudio's target detection relies on the visual camera imagery from the scan, and dark or shadowed markers are harder to detect automatically

-- Place markers in open areas where the scanner can circle them freely, not in corners, against walls, or behind obstructions where coverage from multiple angles is restricted
+• Place markers in open areas where the scanner can circle them freely, not in corners, against walls, or behind obstructions where coverage from multiple angles is restricted

-- Survey the center of each marker to the required accuracy before scanning begins.
+• Survey the center of each marker to the required accuracy before scanning begins.
 The surveyed position is the position that will be applied in LixelStudio, any error in the survey propagates directly into the final point cloud

-- For projects without physical marker placement (using existing features as control, such as floor survey nails or column bases), ensure that the feature used is clearly visible in the point cloud and has unambiguous geometry for manual identification in LixelStudio
+• For projects without physical marker placement (using existing features as control, such as floor survey nails or column bases), ensure that the feature used is clearly visible in the point cloud and has unambiguous geometry for manual identification in LixelStudio

 Coordinate File Format

 LixelStudio accepts control point coordinates in CSV or TXT format.
-The file structure depends on whether you are providing absolute coordinates only (for GCP2-style relative use or simple absolute application) or both source geographic coordinates and projected plane coordinates (for seven-parameter coordinate transformation).
+The file structure depends on whether you are providing absolute coordinates only (for GCP2-style relative use or simple absolute application) or both source geographic coordinates and projected plane coordinates (for 7-parameter coordinate transformation).

-For seven-parameter coordinate transformation, required when the source ellipsoid of your RTK CORS differs from the target coordinate system, the file must include both the measured geographic coordinates (latitude, longitude, height in source datum) and the target projected coordinates (Northing, Easting, Elevation in the target system).
+For 7-parameter coordinate transformation, required when the source ellipsoid of your RTK CORS differs from the target coordinate system, the file must include both the measured geographic coordinates (latitude, longitude, height in source datum) and the target projected coordinates (Northing, Easting, Elevation in the target system).

 Point names are case-sensitive and must match exactly.
 The name in the coordinate file must match character-for-character what you typed in LixelGO when marking the point during the scan.
 A single uppercase/lowercase difference causes that control point to fail at the processing stage.
 If using the same points across multiple scan segments for Map Fusion, every occurrence of the same physical location must have the exact same name across all segment files.
-At least three valid control points are required for seven-parameter calculation.
+At least 3 valid control points are required for 7-parameter calculation.

 Indoor GCP Workflows

-- Place markers at the surveyed positions before the scan, do not attempt to survey marker positions after placing them without a fixed reference
+• Place markers at the surveyed positions before the scan.
+Do not attempt to survey marker positions after placing them without a fixed reference

-- For projects where a total station survey is not feasible, XGRIDS relative control points (GCP2) with no absolute coordinates are still beneficial, they constrain internal drift even without external coordinate alignment
+• For projects where a total station survey is not feasible, XGRIDS relative control points (GCP2) with no absolute coordinates are still beneficial.
+They constrain internal drift even without external coordinate alignment

-©2026 Alpine Reality Capture LLC • XGRIDS Pro Guide™
+©2026 Alpine Reality Capture LLC • XGRIDS Pro Guide™ • Site Disclaimer